Blog chevron right Education

 NIH (Detailed) R&R Budget Section F, "Other Direct Costs → Other" YES (your negotiated F&A rate)

-NSF Research.gov Budget G.6 “Other Direct Costs – Vendor Services” YES (or 10 % de minimis) NSF - National Science Foundation
+NSF Research.gov Budget G.6 "Other Direct Costs – Vendor Services" YES (or 10% de minimis) NSF Budget Preparation Guide

-2. Quick Formula to Estimate Minutes & Money
+2. Quick Formula to Estimate Transcription Minutes and Costs

 1. Total interview hours × 60 = audio minutes

-3. Direct Cost × F&A rate (if applicable) = Indirect Cost
+3. Direct Cost × F&A rate = Indirect Cost

-4. Add ≤ 10 % contingency for re-records or rush jobs
+4. Add up to 10% contingency for repeat recordings or rush jobs

-• Use whole $25 k modules; if transcription pushes you over a module, decide whether to absorb the cost or add the next module.
+• Use only whole $25,000 modules.
+If adding transcription goes over a module, decide to absorb the cost or round up.

-• In the Personnel/Consortium/Other Justification, add a sentence like:
+• In the Personnel/Consortium/Other Justification, include a sentence such as:

 “We anticipate 1,200 minutes of research-interview transcription at an EDU rate of $1.25/min ($1,500) provided by GoTranscript (ISO-27001 certified).”